muhindokiro/Quotesapp/README.md

 Description
 ------------
-This is a quotes application where a user can generate their own quotes or write a quote of a special person
+This is a quotes application where a user can generate their own quotes or a quote of a famous writer or celebrity.

 Requirements
 -------------

-You need an electrical device phone, ipad, laptop,smart tv or any others with internet connection.
+Internet connection.

+Application livesite.

 Technologies Used